yklcs/yklcs.com/README.md

 - Developed on macOS (M1 with Rosetta 2 x64)
 - Uses calendar versioning as it is more suitable than semantic versioning for a blog
-- Uses a shell script for deployment - only non Windows compatible part of project